Hone logo

 Problem Description

-• A class with exactly 5 students should not be included in the output.
+• Classes with exactly the maximum number of students (these should not be included in the output).

 Examples